PixeyeHQ/actors.unity/README.md

 > 💡 Actors will be initialized after the layer.

 ## 📖 Actor Overview
-**Actors** are special wrapper classes that act like a bridge between Ecs and Unity logic and inherited from **Monocached**.
-You can think about actors as a view class or components provider for an entity.
-Actors **are not entities**, but they create an entity automatically once initialized.
-You can use actors as lazy object setter.
-Actors **may** content view logic or be used for scripting if needed.
+The **Actor** is a monobehavior class inherited from the monocached that allows communicating between unity game objects and ecs.
+Most of the time you will inherit from actors when defining new objects.

+The actor class is for setting your entity.
+You can use it as view class if you like MVC patterns and define logic inside of the actor.

 **💬 How to use actors?**